Bruce McArthur's apartment

 Following his arrest, a police forensic team spent four months combing through his apartment.
 The walls, furniture, ceilings, and floors were all painstakingly examined.

-In January of 2019, McArthur pleaded guilty to eight charges of first-degree murder.
-A month later, he was sentenced to life imprisonment without the possibility of parole for 25 years.
+In January 2019, McArthur pleaded guilty to eight charges of first-degree murder.
+One month later, he was sentenced to life imprisonment without the possibility of parole for 25 years.

 GPS coordinates